 Pre-heat oven to 180°C (fan oven) gas mark 4 or equivalent

-Process filling ingredients together briefly.
+Process the filling ingredients together briefly or chop finely by hand.
 Refrigerate.

-Roll out lids.
+Roll out the lids.

 Divide the filling into 4 and press into each pie: fill up to the brim.

 Brush the pastry edges with egg-wash.
 Position the lids.
 Crimp the tops and bottoms together, making a decorative edge.
 (Avoid leaving any overhang or the pies will be difficult to un-mould.)
 Make ½ cm central holes in each lid.
 Brush the lids with egg-wash.

 Bake for 30 minutes.
 Remove the pies from the oven and cool briefly.
 Remove them from the ramekins.
 Position them on the baking tray, brush sides with egg wash and cover the tops with greaseproof paper.
 Return them to the oven for 20 minutes more or until the sides are golden brown.
 Cool.